The Hits (radio station): Network programming

 In 1998 local programming on almost all Classic Hits stations was reduced down to a 4-hour breakfast show between 6 am and 10 am.
 By using new satellite networking technology, Classic Hits stations were able to have local shows at breakfast time, and have network shows presented from the Classic Hits Auckland studios with local advertisements, weather forecasts and breakouts at other times of the day.
 The local stations remained commercially viable in otherwise unviable markets and the network was able to invest in its brand and programmes.
 The company was able to leverage its reach for national advertising clients, including agency campaigns.
 At this stage Classic Hits 98FM in Christchurch was exempt from these changes and continued to run local shows 24 hours a day.
 Local content was also retained in Auckland as network presenters began presenting separate voice breaks for local Auckland listeners.

 Also in 1998 all of The Radio Network's remaining local stations formed the Community Radio Network.
-Each station retained its local brands and breakfast shows, but took network programmes from Lakeland FM in Taupo at other times of the day.
+Each station retained its local brands and breakfast shows, but took network programmes from Lakeland FM in Taupō at other times of the day.
 South Canterbury's Radio Caroline left Classic Hits to join the new network.
 Other stations included Lakeland FM, Whanganui's River City Radio, Tokoroa's Radio Forestland, Radio Wairarapa, Marlborough's Radio Marlborough, the West Coast's Radio Scenicland and Ashburton's 3ZE.
 In 2001 the stations were rebranded as Classic Hits, giving Classic Hits the broadest reach of any station in the country.
-A new Southern Lakes station was introduced in Queenstown in 2005, and the Radio Waitomo station in Te Kuiti closed down.
+A new Southern Lakes station was introduced in Queenstown in 2005, and the Radio Waitomo station in Te Kūiti closed down.

 In 2008, stations dropped heritage titles from their names.
 In 2009, a network breakfast show was introduced for King Country and for other markets when local hosts were away.
 In 2010, the King Country station was scrapped and local weekend breakfast shows were replaced with network shows.
 In late 2010, highlights of Christchurch and Wellington breakfast shows began to be broadcast during the weekend breakfast timeslot.
 Classic Hits Southland retained a local breakfast show with an unpaid announcer, and Dunedin produced a highlights show.

 In 2012 local breakfast shows were cut back one hour, and the networked morning and afternoon shows were shortened to make way for a new drive show with Jason Gunn and Dave Fitzgerald from the Christchurch studio.
-The remaining local Saturday breakfast shows in Manawatu and Southland were also cut.
+The remaining local Saturday breakfast shows in Manawatū and Southland were also cut.